 Why Use Cloudflare With Cloudways?

 Cloudways already delivers fast hosting through SSD storage, server-side caching, and your choice of cloud provider.
-Cloudflare sits in front of that, adding a layer of performance and protection that Cloudways alone does not provide:
+Cloudflare sits in front of that, adding a layer of performance and protection that Cloudways alone does not provide.

 How to Connect Cloudflare to Cloudways